 Imaging in Abdominal Emergencies

-Abdominal emergencies present with various clinical signs from pain to collapse to vomiting.
+Abdominal emergencies present with various clinical signs from pain to collapse or vomiting.
 Targeted use of abdominal imaging allows the clinician to make a timely diagnosis to initiate early therapy - as well as spend your owners money sensibly.
 This lecture will cover radiography, point of care ultrasound and the indications for computed tomography.
-By the end of the session you will be able to reason the indications for various imaging modalities, learn a structured way to gain images and interpret these images.
+By the end of the session, you will be able to reason the indications for various imaging modalities, learn a structured way to gain images and interpret these images.
 All this will be through a case-based approach.

 Recording from 6 October 2022

 Dr Kerry Doolin BSc BVSc MVetMed DACVECC MRCVS American Recognised Specialist in Emergency and Critical Care